 Except that there was no William Martin and the plans were faked, planted to hide the real invasion.
 Using new recently discovered and recently declassified information, Macintyre tells this story in Operation Mincemeat.

 But those may just have to wait.
 For I just found out that Macintyre has another book being published this summer.
-And Double Cross promises to be just as good as the others:
+And Double Cross

 On June 6, 1944, 150,000 Allied troops landed on the beaches of Normandy and suffered an astonishingly low rate of casualties.
 D-Day was a stunning military accomplishment, but it was also a masterpiece of trickery.
 Operation Fortitude, which protected and enabled the invasion, and the Double Cross system, which specialized in turning German spies into double agents, deceived the Nazis into believing that the Allies would attack at Calais and Norway rather than Normandy.
 It was the most sophisticated and successful deception operation ever carried out, ensuring that Hitler kept an entire army awaiting a fake invasion, saving thousands of lives, and securing an Allied victory at the most critical juncture in the war.